shgew/algebra-bsu/README.md

 # Methods of Numerical Analysis

-Every is located on its own branch as a Swift package.
+Every lab is located on its own branch as a Swift package.